janfilips/blockchain-documentation-project/README.md

 We will employ the cryptography using the Public-key signature standards X.509 for Public Key Certificates.

 For more information on the X.509 please refer to the X.509 documentation.
-More on that here https://en.wikipedia.org/wiki/X.509
+More on that [here](https://en.wikipedia.org/wiki/X.509).